go-gitea/blog/content/post/welcome-to-gitea.md

 This happened not before trying to convince @Unknwon about giving write permissions to more people, among the community.
-He rightly considered Gogs his pet project and didn't want to let it grow outside of him, thus a fork was necessary in order to set that code effectively free.
+He rightly considered Gogs his own creature and didn't want to let it grow outside of him, thus a fork was necessary in order to set that code effectively free.

-As Kahlil Gibran used to say:
+As Kahlil Gibran wrote about children:

     Your children are not your children.
     They are the sons and daughters of Life's longing for itself.